Can I Get Invisalign With Cavities? (Let’s Explore)

+Can I Get Invisalign With Cavities?
+Getting aligners with an open cavity is technically possible, but not recommended.
 Cavities are bad news.
 Cavities with Invisalign are worse.
 If you are investigating Invisalign as a future treatment, your oral health matters. will determine whether you start or not.
 Read on to find out about starting Invisalign treatment when you have to deal with cavities.
 First, let’s compare Invisalign treatment to traditional treatment.

-Do Invisalign Aligners Cause Cavities?
+Does Invisalign Cause Cavities?

 Many stories have been written about Invisalign aligners causing cavity problems.
 Those aligners were not the issue, but wearers were the culprits.
 If that sounds harsh, then it is essential that we understand the alignment process as it happens.